chef-boneyard/chef-web-docs-2016/docs_client/source/index.rst

 Cookbook Essentials
 -----------------------------------------------------
-A cookbook is made up of the following components: attribute files, definitions, files, libraries, metadata, recipes, resources and providers, templates, and versions.
+A cookbook is made up of the following components: attribute files, definitions, files, libraries, metadata, recipes, resources, templates, and versions.

 .. raw:: html